Libensemble/libensemble/README.rst

 - Tasmanian_ Toolkit for Adaptive Stochastic Modeling and Non-Intrusive ApproximatioN
 - VTMOP_ Fortran package for large-scale multiobjective multidisciplinary design optimization

-libEnsemble has also been used to coordinate many computational expensive simulations.
+libEnsemble has also been used to coordinate many computationally expensive simulations.
 Select examples include:

 - OPAL_ Object Oriented Parallel Accelerator Library.
 (See this `IPAC manuscript`_.)